DOAJ/doaj/cms/pages/docs/faq.md

 ### Validating your file

 Before emailing your file to us, you will need to validate it.
-Do this in your Publisher Dashboard on the 'Validate your Journal' CSV tab.
+Do this in your Publisher Dashboard on the 'Validate your CSV' tab.
 If you do not see the tab, contact [Help Desk](mailto:helpdesk@doaj.org).

+As well as the five points above, here are some tips to help you produce a valid CSV file:

+- be careful not to add spaces before or after the information you put into the spreadsheet.
+This can cause the validation to fail.
+-